davekinkead/thesis/paper.coffee.md

             @agents.push new Agent(belief)

 Agents are distributed across the space in some way according to their belief.
-This distribution could be perfectly uniform, with agents evenly spread across the space by their belief; or agents to be tightly clustered so that all agents of a similar belief are grouped together.
+This distribution could be perfectly uniform, with agents evenly spread across the space; or agents could be tightly clustered so that all agents of a similar belief are grouped together.

-Agents in our space will be distributed with a cluster factor which determines the proximity of agents holding similar beliefs to each other.
+Agents in our space will be distributed according to a cluster factor which determines the proximity of agents holding similar beliefs with one another.
 A factor of `1.0` will result in a highly clustered space with all like agents grouped together, while `0.0` will result in a uniform random distribution of agent belief.

     Space::distribute = (cluster=0.0) ->